Sindhu-472005/Exploring-Digital-Technology---Unit-2/README.md

 Stucture of linux - Divided into 5 main layers

-User
+1. User

-system libraries
+2. system libraries

-shell
+3. shell

-kernel
+4. kernel

-hardware
+5. hardware

-Hardware
+**Hardware**

 A physical parts of computer,includeing CPU which executes instruction. memory - RAM, ROM - which stores data computer devices like keybord, mouse, disk etc - which helps for interaction within the system.

-kernel
+Kernel

 also called as heart of linux, it manages hardware and system resources. kernel handles the execution of programs, manages and allocates the memory,